AdobeDocs/genstudio.en/help/tutorials/add-references.md

    * Lighting
    * Restrictions

-   You can also optionally add a guideline category to populate for Imagery.
+   Optionally, add a guidelines category for Imagery to add your own guidelines.

 1. Add brand logos in the _Logos_ section.